 While there are slight variations between Chapter 7 and Chapter 13 documentation (your bankruptcy attorney will fill you in), here’s what you’ll most likely need to supply:

-● Tax returns.
 You’ll need copies of your tax returns or transcripts for the last two years in a Chapter 7 case.
-In a Chapter 13 case, you’ll need four years of returns.
+If you did not file your tax returns, your bankruptcy trustee will require to do so before your case can be approved.

-● Proof of income.
 If you’re a W-2 employee, you’ll need six months' worth of paystubs prior to the bankruptcy, as well as your last two W-2 forms.
-If you’re self-employed, you’ll likely need to provide profit and loss forms for the two years prior to your bankruptcy filing.
+If you’re self-employed, you’ll likely need to provide profit and loss forms for the current year and the two years prior to your bankruptcy filing.
 Be prepared to supply business bank statements too.

-● Account statements.
 If you have retirement accounts, you’ll need to supply those statements.
-You’ll also need to supply statements for all your bank accounts.
+You’ll also need to supply recent statements for all of your bank accounts.

-● Miscellaneous documents.
 If you have an unusual expense or you pay child support or alimony, you’ll need to supply proof of those expenses.
-Your attorney can fill you in on any other documents you’ll need to file your bankruptcy forms.
+If you’ve recently been granted a divorce, you may also need to supply your divorce order or marital settlement agreement that outlines your distribution of property.

 Bankruptcy Forms: What You Need to File